Hugloss/CookbookPyCode/ai_install_setup/ai_basics_01_gpu_install_guide.md

 ```
 **Flush changes and restart Docker** has not been returned after the installation of **NVIDIA Container Toolkit**.

+If that is not working, test to reinstall, uninstall and install, the nvidia-container-toolkit.

 ## Create CUDA Container
 Set variables in Dockerfile instead of on the `docker-run` command line:
 ```dockerfile